2013 Scholarship Recipients - Mercy Medical Center Volunteer Organization

 Marian University School of Radiologic Technology Student Scholarships:

-Mercy Medical Center Volunteers is pleased to award three $1,000 scholarships to students in Mercy’s School of Radiology for the 2011-2012 academic year.
+Mercy Medical Center Volunteers is pleased to award three $1,000 scholarships to students in the Marian University School of Radiologic Technology for the 2012-2013 academic year.
 The scholarships are applied to tuition and expenses.
 The students were honored at the Fall General Meeting and Luncheon where the awards were presented.

-Awardees included (left to right): Molly McCosky, Alyssa Sukow, and Maggie Dickman
+Awardees included (left to right): Allyssa Wilz, Courtney Rausch, and Rachael Pethke

 University of Wisconsin – Oshkosh Nursing Scholarships